-1. True or False.
-When operating floating cra anes you must start swinging or rotating quickly and sto p abruptly.
+- 1. True or False.
+When operating floating cranes you must start swinging or rotating quickly and stop abruptly.

-- A. True - B. False

-2. Select the best answer.
-Lifting heavy loads with floating cranes will cause the barge to .

-- A. Drift

-- B. Skew

-- C. List

-- D. Rotate

-- E. Sink

-- 3. True or False.
-Portal crane operators shall stop crane travel if materials or vehicles are inside crane clearance lines.

-- A. True
+- a.
+True

-- B. False
+- b.
+False

-- 4. Select the best answer.
-When making heavy lifts with locomotive cranes, the use of tilt-blocks or bed-wedges will increase stability.

-- A. On rubber

-- B. Over the end

-- C. On outriggers

-- D. Over the side

-A. RotateB.
-ExtendC.
-Bridge

-5. Failure to disengage tilt-blocks or bed-wedges for may result in A. Derailing the craneB.
-Overloading the craneC.
-Loss of stabilityD.
-Overheating brakes е 6.
+2. Select the best answer to fill in the blank.
+Lifting heavy loads with floating cranes will cause the barge to a.
+Drift b.
+List c.
+Rotate d.
+Skew e.
+Sink 3.
+True or False.
+Portal crane operators shall stop crane travel if materials or vehicles are inside crane clearance lines. a.
+True b.
+False 4.
+Select the best answer to fill in the blank.
+When making heavy lifts with locomotive cranes, the use of tilt-blocks or bed-wedges will increase stability. a.
+Over the side b.
+On outriggers c.
+Over the end d.
+On rubber 5.
+Select the best answer to fill in the blank.
+Failure to disengage tilt-blocks or bed-wedges for locomotive crane travel may result in a.
+Loss of stability b.
+Overloading the crane c.
+Derailing the crane d.
+Overheating brakes 6.
 Select the best answer.
-OET or gantry crane?
-Which of the following is a mode of operation for a typical A. Luff B. Skew C. Hoist 7.
+Which of the following is a mode of operation for a typical OET or gantry crane? a.
+Luff b.
+Hoist c.
+Skew 7.
 Select the best answer.
-OET or gantry crane?
-Which of the following is a mode of operation for a typical A. Luff B. Trolley C. Swing 8.
+Which of the following is a mode of operation for a typical OET or gantry crane? a.
+Luff b.
+Trolley c.
+Swing 8.
 Select the best answer.
-OET or gantry crane?
-Which of the following is a mode of operation for a typical
+Which of the following is a mode of operation for a typical OET or gantry crane? a.
+Bridge b.
+Extend c.
+Rotate